Elliot-Evans-95/presentation-framework/readme.md

 # Presentation Framework

+## Intro
+Presentation Framework written in Typescript to be used by anyone for anyone.
+The framework will construct pages from a list of custom pages including content and styling.

+## Reason
+A lot of current presentation frameworks are requested to be cloned or who are outdated with there requirements.

 ## Roadmap

+### V1
 - Progress bar component (done)
 - Templating via HTML File (done)
 - CSS Stying in general (done)